 The EntrePass is made to attract entrepreneurs to come to Singapore, enliven its startup scene and generate employment for locals.

-To qualify for an EntrePass, an applicant must meet all of the following requirements:
+To qualify for an EntrePass, an applicant must meet one of the following requirements:

-- Has ongoing research collaboration with a research body recognised by A*STAR or Singapore’s Institutes of Higher Learning
+- Has research collaboration with A*STAR or a university

-- Is an incubatee at an incubator supported by the Singapore Government
+- Is an incubate at a government-supported incubator

 For the EntrePass to be upgraded and renewed annually, entrepreneurs must fulfil the employment and business spend, as follows: